-A Bright Green Comet Buzzed Earth This Week On Its Closest Approach In 1,300 Years
+A Bright-Green Comet Buzzed Earth This Week On Its Closest Approach In 1,300 Years

 Earlier today, the astronomers also released a short video showcasing the moment when Comet 2018/Y1 Iwamoto crossed the same part of the sky occupied by the spiral galaxy NGC 2903.
 While their meeting in the sky was nothing more than an illusion of perspective, given that the galaxy is vastly more distant than the comet – its is located some 30.66 million light-years from Earth in the Leo constellation – seeing them together made for a splendid vision.

 Unlike short-period comets, which take less than 200 years to complete an orbit around the sun, long-period comets originated at the very edge of the solar system.
-While short-period comets, such as Comet 21P/Giacobini-Zinner and Comet 46P/Wirtanen, are believed to have formed inside the Kuiper Belt – the distant realm of frozen worlds floating beyond the orbit of Neptune – long-period comets are though to be born in the Oort Cloud.
+While short-period comets, such as Comet 21P/Giacobini-Zinner and Comet 46P/Wirtanen, are believed to have formed inside the Kuiper Belt – the distant realm of frozen worlds floating beyond the orbit of Neptune – long-period comets are thought to be born in the Oort Cloud.

 As the Inquisitr previously reported, the Oort Cloud is a spherical shell of icy comets found well beyond the solar system’s outermost planets, which begins some 93 billion miles from the sun.
 That’s 1,000 times the distance between the sun and Earth.